 Queensland has earned a reputation as a world class location for tourism, with cosmopolitan cities, beautiful beaches, rugged outback locations and friendly country towns.
 Globally competitive products and services and unique holiday destinations combine to provide strong investment opportunities in the tourism and services sectors.

-Queensland is currently Australia’s second largest tourism market after New South Wales, accounting for 24.6% of the national tourism output.
+Queensland’s international visitor expenditure grew 8.6 per cent over the previous year.
 The Queensland Government through the ATF will work with industry and invest in new landmark infrastructure and attractions to position Queensland as the leading travel destination in Australia.

 When will successful projects be announced?

 Successful projects will be announced once the assessment process is complete.